ritik872000/ritik872000/README.md

 # Hello, World!👋

 ## 👨🏻‍💻 About me
-- 🏢 I’m currently working as a Software Engineer Trainee at Volkswagen IT Serivices.
+- 🏢 I’m currently working as a Software Engineer at Volkswagen Group Technology Solutions.
-- 📫 How to reach me: https://www.linkedin.com/in/ritikkesharwani/
+- Reach out to me on LinkedIn: https://www.linkedin.com/in/ritikkesharwani/, Email: ritikkesharwani3@gmail.com

 ## 🔧 Technology Stack